ai-traders/ide/README.md

  Thanks to [Tom's docker-uid-gid-fix](https://github.com/tomzo/docker-uid-gid-fix) project, we are armed with PoC how to achieve this.
 We change the uid and gid of `ide` user with the destined uid and gid.
- Do it in `/usr/bin/ide-fix-uid-gid.sh` script.
+ This is done by `/etc/ide.d/scripts/50-ide-fix-uid-gid.sh` script.
 * When docker image already contains files owned by `ide` user, (e.g. `/ide/home`), then after changing uid and gid we have to search for all those files and update their ownership.